General Glover Farmhouse: Browne Family Farm

-The house was owned by William Browne of Salem.
+The original extents of farmland was owned by William Browne of Salem.
 From a prominent Salem family, he was a graduate of Harvard College and friend and classmate of John Adams.
 He was a colonel of the Essex County militia in Salem, and was appointed as collector of the port of Salem.

 William Browne accepted an appointment by General Gage as judge of the superior colonial court.
 Browne was a British Loyalist, and because of his connection to Gage, he was listed on the Banishment Act of 1778 and was forbidden to return to Massachusetts.
 This would lead to all his property, including the house and farmland being confiscated by the colonial Massachusetts government in 1780.
 Browne would flee to England, and would go on to be appointed the Royal Governor of Bermuda by Lord North.

 General Glover's Farmhouse

-In February 1781, General John Glover purchased the house from the Massachusetts state government.
+In February 1781, General John Glover purchased the farmland from the Massachusetts state government, and then would later purchase the house.
 Glover was an American military hero, who helped create what would eventually become the U.S. Navy.
 He is most famous for leading the regiment that rowed Washington's troops across the Delaware, came to the rescue in the Battle of Long Island, and leading one of the first integrated regiments in the American Revolution.

-John Glover paid 1369 pounds for the house and 180 acres of land to the state government.
+John Glover paid 1369 pounds for the 180 acres of land to the state government.
 As recorded in Registry of Deeds: